open-amos/starter/README.md

 ## Extensibility

-AMOS is built to be extended, not forked.
+AMOS is built to be extended:

   * **Connect real data:** Swap the `Source Example` for your own custom dbt models connecting to raw data.
   * **Extend the logic:** Import `amos-core` as a package and build your own marts on top of it.